32 Vassar Street

-Russ is the X Consortium Associate Professor of Electrical Engineering and Computer
+Russ is a Professor of Electrical Engineering and Computer

 Science, Aeronautics and Astronautics, and Mechanical Engineering at MIT,

 the Director of the Center for Robotics at the Computer Science and Artificial

 Intelligence Lab, and the leader of Team MIT's entry in the DARPA Robotics Challenge.
 He is a recipient of the NSF CAREER Award, the MIT Jerome

 Saltzer Award for undergraduate teaching, the DARPA Young Faculty